Teacher of the Year 2022-2023

 Justin Valla

-Justin has performed with the Lansing Symphony, the West Shore Symphony, various community orchestras, and in many pit orchestras for local theaters.
+Outside of the classroom, Justin has performed with the Lansing Symphony, the West Shore Symphony, various community orchestras, and in many pit orchestras for local theaters.
+In 2022, Justin became a co-conductor of the Mid-Michigan Youth Symphony allowing him to work with students around the greater Lansing area and help provide a symphonic orchestra experience for students that may not have that opportunity in their other ensembles.
 He also plays every Sunday for a local church in Lansing.
 Currently, Justin lives in East Lansing with his wife, Samara, who is a choir teacher in Haslett.
 Together, they have three daughters; Myah, Julia, and Lara.
 Outside of school, Justin enjoys spending time with his family, fishing, cooking, arranging music, and performing for his neighbors with his dad-band.

 Place Your Vote